-4. Shutters should be affixed to the inside of the window frame (not the siding).
+4. Shutters should be affixed to the inside of the window frame (not the siding) with shutter hinge hardware.

 5. Deteriorated shutters that cannot be repaired should be used for spare parts to repair other shutters on the building.

 SECURITY BARS